GreptimeTeam/docs/docs/v0.9/en/user-guide/ingest-data/overview.md

 ### IoT Scenarios

 - [SQL INSERT](./for-iot/sql.md): A straightforward method for inserting data.
-- [gRPC-SDK](./for-iot/grpc-sdks/overview.md): Offers efficient, high-performance data ingestion, particularly suited for real-time data applications and complex IoT infrastructures.
+- [gRPC SDK](./for-iot/grpc-sdks/overview.md): Offers efficient, high-performance data ingestion, particularly suited for real-time data applications and complex IoT infrastructures.
 - [InfluxDB Line Protocol](./for-iot/influxdb-line-protocol.md): A widely-used protocol for time-series data, facilitating migration from InfluxDB to GreptimeDB.
 - [EMQX](./for-iot/emqx.md): An MQTT broker supporting massive device connections, can be used to ingest data to GreptimeDB.
 - [OpenTSDB](./for-iot/opentsdb.md): Ingest data to GreptimeDB using the OpenTSDB protocol.